Gregwar/fatcat/README.md

 ## Undelete

+### Browsing deleted files & directories

 As explaines above, deleted files can be found in listing by providing `-d`:

 ```
-fatcat disk.img -l / -d
+$ fatcat disk.img -l / -d
+f 24/10/2013 12:13:24  delete_me.txt                  c=5764 s=16 (16B) d
 ```

-You can explore and spot a file or an interesting directory.
+You can explore and spot a file or an interesting deleted directory.

 ### Retrieving deleted file